The Siena Hotel in Chapel Hill and Il Palio Restaurant: an Italy-Inspired Experience

 Il Palio, Italian Restaurant

-We headed downstairs from our third floor room at The Siena Hotel to Il Palio for some pre-dinner cocktails, which we ended up enjoying in their outdoor space.
-The patio was perfect for al-fresco dining, sure to further transport any visitor to the sidewalks of Europe.
+We headed downstairs from our third-floor room at The Siena Hotel to Il Palio for some pre-dinner cocktails, which we ended up enjoying in their outdoor space.
+The patio was perfect for al-fresco dining, sure to further transport any visitor to the sidewalks of Italy.

 What comes after gin cocktails at an Italian restaurant?
 Wine, of course!
 (I bet you thought we might say Limoncello!
 But the wine is phenomenal at Il Palio.)